A migrating coastal dune

 We parked the car and found our way through the low scrub until we suddenly got sand in our shoes and stood in the middle of the sand dune.

-We of course knew that there would be a lot of sand at Råbjerg Mile.
+We, of course, knew that there would be a lot of sand at Råbjerg Mile.
 But we were not prepared to stand in the middle of a desert.

 There was sand as far as the eye could see!